-- An increase to the Capital Area tax increment revenue was budgeted due to the current year receipts and anticipated tax levels for FY 2015-2016.
-The proposed increases appear to be due to increased sales and sales with higher capitalization rates than in previous years in the Authority's area. - A net increase was budgeted for rental revenue, to reflect the current rental revenue level and partial recognition of the anticipated revenue increase due to the approved rent increase for fiscal year 2016-2017. - Budgeted current development projects of \$2 million will be funded as part of fiscal year ending June 30, 2016 General Operations Budget.
-Development funding outlays have been significantly increased due to the need of funding for the possible purchase of the 1717 S Street property for a low-income housing project on R Street. - Remaining bond proceeds are available for R Street project development, and the development of low- to moderate-income housing in both the Capitol and R Street Areas. - The Authority will continue to maintain its current housing stock through its major construction program with a budgeted amount of \$942,000 to be funded through the General Operation Budget. - The Authority budgeted \$248,000 to fund the current year's annual required contribution ("ARC") to the California Employers' Retiree Benefit Trust administered by the California Public Employees' Retirement System for the Authority's unfunded post-employment health benefit liabilities.
-This is a decrease from the prior year based on the new actuarial analysis.
+- Budgeted current development projects of \$3 million will be funded as part of fiscal year ending June 30, 2017 General Operations Budget.
+Development funding outlays have been significantly increased due to the need of funding for the purchase of the 1717 S Street property for a low-income housing project on R Street. - Remaining bond proceeds are available for R Street project development, and the development of low- to moderate-income housing in both the Capitol and R Street Areas. - The Authority will continue to maintain its current housing stock through its major construction program with a budgeted amount of \$998,377 to be funded through the General Operation Budget. - The Authority budgeted \$145,500 to fund the current year's annual required contribution ("ARC") to the California Employers' Retiree Benefit Trust administered by the California Public Employees' Retirement System for the Authority's unfunded post-employment health benefit liabilities.
+This is a decrease from the prior year based on the current actuarial analysis.